 Passive: +3 Ability Power per stack of Glory.
 Grants 2 Glory for kills, 1 for assists and -2 for deaths up to 10 stacks.

 Corrupting Potion: Regenerates 125 Health and 75 Mana over 12 seconds.
-Has three charges.
+It has three charges.

 Passive: This item refills upon visiting a shop.
 Abilities and attacks used during the potion effect burn enemies for additional 15 magical damage over 3 seconds.

-This is a compromise between potions, shield and a dagger.
-Corrupting Potion provides good amount of sustain while increasing your trade potential by a small margin.
-It is advised for champions that quickly run out of mana during early game like Viktor.
+This is a compromise between potions, shields, and dagger.
+Corrupting Potion provides a good amount of sustain while increasing your trade potential by a small margin.
+It is advised for champions that quickly run out of mana during an early game like Viktor.
 Corrupting potion might also be a good idea if you are certain that there will be a lot of fighting and returning to base early on.
-Use it only on mages that play on mid or top lane.
+Use it only on mages that play in mid or top lane.

-Basic Items (Long Sword, Amplifying Tome, Cloth Armor and others) - usually taken in company of health potions.
-Can be a decent choice if you don't want to waste your gold however they won't be as good as Doran's items.
-From those you can make more complex items.
+Basic Items (Long Sword, Amplifying Tome, Cloth Armor, and others) - usually taken in the company of health potions.
+It can be a decent choice if you don't want to waste your gold however they won't be as good as Doran's items.
+From those, you can make more complex items.